anapsix/dvol/blog.md

 Commit the database state and save it, along with the code state, for later debugging.
 It's like having bookmarks for your development database.

-## 3. Future?
-Push, Pull, and Clone
+## 3. Future work and Ideas: Push, Pull, and Clone
 `dvol push/pull/clone <volume>`

 1 and 2 are great for a single developer on a local machine.
 As we validate this workflow we believe that real “oh wow” moments will come from being able to push and pull your volume from a shared resource preventing the need for your team create and manage a system for versioning and sharing increasingly large sql files and backups.